sanskrit/raw_etexts/mixed/ebhAratI-sampat/AgamaH/tantrashAstram/shankarAchAryaH/prapanchasAratantram_prathamo_bhAgaH.md

 ****

-Gives the [Prāsāda Mantra](# "For the Parāprāsāda Mantra See Ch IV. of Kulārnava Tantra") which is so called because it purifies the mind V 4 gives the Dhyāna of Shiva.
+Gives the Prāsāda Mantra[^203] which is so called because it purifies the mind V 4 gives the Dhyāna of Shiva.
 The five Devatās of this Mantra are the five faces of Shiva, viz.—Īshāna, Tatpurusha, Aghora, Vāmadeva, Sadyojāta The Dhyānas of these are given.
 The Pitha Shaktis are Vāmā, Jyeshthā, Raudrī, Kālī, Kalavikarinī, Balavikarinī, Balapramathinī, Sarvabhūtadamanī and Manonmanī

+[^203]: "For the Parāprāsāda Mantra See Ch IV. of Kulārnava Tantra"

  Dhyāna is given of the various aspects of Shiva (vv.
 15, 16).
 As Sadyojāta He is white like the jasmine (Kunda) and Mandāra flowers He is four-armed holding in His two hands the Veda and a rosary of Rudrāksha beads and in the other two he makes the gestures (Mudrā) which grant boons (Vara) and dispel fear (Abhaya).

  The Vāma Shiva is red, makes the same two gestures and holds an axe and Rudrāksha rosary.

- Aghora Shiva who is the dread of the Bodiless One^(**1**) is black with fierce fangs He holds a Rudrāksha rosary, Veda, Noose, Goad, Drum (Damaru), a staff surmounted with a skull (Khatvāmga), [spear and skull](# "Another Dhyāna of Aghora is given at v 18 of Ch.
-28").
+ Aghora Shiva who is the dread of the Bodiless One^(**1**) is black with fierce fangs He holds a Rudrāksha rosary, Veda, Noose, Goad, Drum (Damaru), a staff surmounted with a skull (Khatvāmga), spear and skull[^204].

+[^204]: "Another Dhyāna of Aghora is given at v 18 of Ch.
+28"

  Tatpurusha is of the colour of lightning and making the Vara and Abhaya Mudrās holds the Veda and an axe.
 All the above forms have four faces and four arms.

  Īshāna or Īsha is of the colour of pearl but has five faces^(**2**).
-He makes the gestures abovenamed and has the weapons in the hands of Aghora These five are Brahmā, Vishnu, Rudra, Īshvara and Shiva All five forms have [three eyes](# "The central eye of wisdom (Jnānachakshuh) situated between the eyebrows.").
+He makes the gestures abovenamed and has the weapons in the hands of Aghora These five are Brahmā, Vishnu, Rudra, Īshvara and Shiva All five forms have three eyes[^205] situated between the eyebrows.").

+[^205]: "The central eye of wisdom (Jnānachakshuh

 ———————————————————————————————————————